Back to School Shopping: Six ways to save

 - Leave a comment

-Here are six simple steps to cut your costs during this annual shopping bonanza.
+Here are six simple steps to cut your costs during your annual back to school shopping

 - Assess your actual needs: Sometimes the lure of those back-to-school shopping advertisements are hard to resist, but do your children really need new stuff?
 Is last year’s backpack just fine?
 Does the lunchbox just need a really good cleaning?
 Can’t she just wear the clothes she’s worn all summer?
 Do you have a closet already overflowing with pencils, binders, and paper?
 Take stock of everything you have to make sure you’re only buying what you need.

 - Search for sales: The back-to-school fliers start coming out in early July, but you can stock up any time of the year.
 If facial tissues and hand sanitizer are regulars on your child’s school supply list, look out for coupons and sales to nab deals on those items whenever you see them.
 Once the sales do start, don’t buy all of your supplies in one place.
 You might find a box of pencils for $1 at a big box store; 25 cent crayons at the grocery store; and a ream of paper for just a penny, after rebate, at an office supply store.
 Shop around.

 - Shop on tax-free days: Some states offer tax-free holidays during the summer so families can save at least a little money on school needs.
 To get the tax break, you must purchase items that qualify for the deal.
 That might be, for instance, clothing that costs $100 or less or single purchases of computers at $750 or less.
 Laws vary from state to state.